therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 If you notice this not being the case, please report the bug to us following the guidelines [below](#whitehat).

-Balsamiq staff does not have access to your wireframes, unless you specifically grant us access to them via your platform.
+In order to provide functionality such as autosave and real-time-collaboration, the Google Drive and JIRA Cloud plugins store a temporary copy of your projects on our servers, but regularly send the data back to the platform for official storage (as a Google Drive file or as a JIRA issue attachment).

+We keep this temporary data for 30 days.
+If there are errors sending it to the platform, we might keep the data for longer, as a backup.

+### What Are the Guidelines Balsamiq Follows When Accessing My Data?

+*   We restrict who at Balsamiq can access customer data to only senior members of the team, and never to outside parties.
+*   We only do it in response to a customer support question.
+*   We only do it in order to debug and fix the issue.
+*   We never make changes to anything unless explicitly requested by the project owner.
+*   If the project owner asks us to look into a project in order to debug a software issue, we will go in and look at that project and possibly make minor edits in order to fix the issue.
+*   We never ever ever share what we see with other customers or the general public.
+*   We might give access to US authorities if requested in writing.
+We'll try not to, but we don't have the resources to fight the government.
+We'll also keep your site owner informed as much as we can if this happens.

+### Who Else Has Access to My Data?

+We host the temporary project data on Amazon Web Services (AWS).
+Specifically, our database runs on RDS.
+Amazon employees have access to this data.
+Here's their [privacy policy](http://aws.amazon.com/privacy/).
+Amazon controls physical access to their locations.
+We don't control physical access to our locations, other than standard locked doors.

+We use secure private keys when accessing servers via SSH, and protect our AWS console passwords locally with 1Password and LastPass.

+We log application data (email or platform user id, project id).
+We rotate logs with 14-days conservation.
+We stream logs from our servers to our own secure recorder server using SSL.

+As mentioned [above](#who-can-see-my-credit-card-number), we rely on Pin Payments and Stripe for payment processing.

+We use [PubNub](http://www.pubnub.com/) to provide real-time updates, always sent over SSL.
+Here's their [privacy policy](http://www.pubnub.com/privacy-policy).

 ### How Is My Data Protected from Another Customer's Data?

+Each temporary copy of our customers' data resides in its own database.
+We use software best practices to guarantee that only people who you designate as editors or viewers of your data can access it.

-How Is My Data Protected from Hacker Attacks?
+### How Are You Protecting My Data from Hacker Attacks?

-The Balsamiq Mockups Plugin does not save your wireframes in its own database, but instead relies on the hosting platform's data storage capabilities.
-For instance, Balsamiq Mockups for Confluence saves the wireframes as attachments to the wiki page you add wireframes to, or Mockups for Google Drive stores your wireframes as bmml files in your Google Drive.

-In other words, the Plugin offloads the problem of protecting your data to the platform itself.
-The Plugin doesn't make it any more or less private or secure.
+Security is one of the main reasons we chose Amazon Web Services as the infrastructure provider for our servers.
+It has the best track record out there, look at [this article](http://money.cnn.com/2010/12/09/technology/amazon_wikileaks_attack/index.htm) for instance.

+To see all the steps Amazon takes to protect the data saved on its services, take a look at the extensive [Security And Compliance Center](http://aws.amazon.com/security/) and the security-related [white papers](http://aws.amazon.com/whitepapers/).
+It's what makes us sleep well at night.
+AWS is ISO/IEC 27002 certified.

+We also have our own practices in place, which follow the industry's best practices.
+We only give access to our servers to senior Balsamiq security experts, we keep our servers always up to date with security fixes, have one-click ways to take down servers should they become infected/compromised and to create and deploy new clean ones, we always code-review security-related code internally before checking in, have an automated suite of tests against XSS attacks, we use 2-factor authentication whenever possible, and more.
+We don't run background checks on employees nor have CISSP certifications or have audit logs.

+To the best of our knowledge, our service has never been compromised so far.

+Should our systems get compromised, we will replace the server(s) that have been hacked with new ones (we can do this with very few clicks).
+If this doesn't stop the attack, we'll shut down the service until we can fix the vulnerability.
+We will also hire experts to help us and verify that we're safe to resume service.

-### What Should I Do If I Find a Security Vulnerability in the Balsamiq Mockups Plugin?
+### What Should I Do If I Find a Security Vulnerability in your services?

 If you have discovered a security concern, please email us at [security@balsamiq.com](mailto:security@balsamiq.com).
 We’ll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
 We consider correspondence sent to [security@balsamiq.com](mailto:security@balsamiq.com) our highest priority, and work to address any issues that arise as quickly as possible.

 Please act in good faith towards our users’ privacy and data during your disclosure.
-We won’t take legal action against you if you act accordingly: White hat researchers are always appreciated.
+We won’t take legal action against you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.

 * * *